 6. Carry your own cutlery.

 Grabbing lunch on the go?
-Whole Foods has biodegradable cutlery, but many places are still offering single-use plastic cutlery with their takeaway meals.
-Get hold of your own handy eco-friendly cutlery set so that you’re always preppier for eating on the go.
-Cutlery roll, £21, tabithaeve.co.uk
+Whole Foods has biodegradable cutlery, but numerous outlets are still offering single-use plastic cutlery with their takeaway meals.
+Get hold of your own handy eco-friendly cutlery set so that you’re always prepped for food-to-go.
+Cutlery roll, £19, tabithaeve.co.uk